LeTarrask/Tobem-Ipsum/README.md

 * Many thanks to Jessier Quirino for his amazing words.
 * Also to Monty Python, for everything.
 * To Brisa, for her inspiration
-* To [Anagh Sharma](https://www.anaghsharma.com/blog/macos-menu-bar-app-with-swiftui/), for the tutorial on creating a Status Bar with SwiftUI.